Sampling random graphs with specified degree sequences: Results

 where $A_{xy}$ is the adjacency matrix entry for nodes $x$ and $y$, $k_x$ is the degree of node $x$, $m$ is the number of edges in the network, and $\delta(x, y) = 1$ if $x = y$ and 0 otherwise.

 The degree assortativity takes the value $r = 1$ if the graph is composed of only cliques, because in that case, the degree of every node is the same as that of its neighbors.
-The degree assortativity takes the value $r = -1$ if the graph is composed of only equal-sized stars, i.e., trees with exactly one internal node and $\ell$ leaves $(\ell \geq 2)$, because in that case, the highest degree nodes of the network connect only to nodes with the lowest degree.
-While it is common to expect that $r = 0$ is a random graph, the precise form of the null distribution, and hence its expected value, depends on the chosen graph space~\cite{fosdick2018configuring}.
+An exception to this is when all the cliques in the network are of the same order, resulting in a $k$-regular network, for which the degree assortativity is undefined.
+The degree assortativity takes the value $r = -1$ if the graph is composed only of equal-sized stars, i.e., trees with exactly one internal node and $\ell \geq 2$ leaves.
+In that case, the highest degree nodes of the network connect only to nodes with the lowest degree.
+While it is common to expect that $r = 0$ in a random graph, for many graph spaces this is not the case~\cite{fosdick2018configuring}.

-There are, of course, many alternative network-level summary statistics that could be used instead of degree assortativity, e.g., the clustering coefficient $C$, the mean geodesic path length $\langle\ell\rangle$, the mean betweenness centrality, etc. However, most such statistics are expensive to calculate repeatedly over the course of the MCMC, which would limit the scalability of the sampling algorithm.
-In contrast, the degree assortativity admits a computationally efficient update equation such that it can be calculated quickly after every double-edge swap of the Markov chain, which allows us to sample longer chains and larger networks.
+There are, of course, many alternative network-level summary statistics that could be used instead of degree assortativity, including the clustering coefficient, mean geodesic path length, mean betweenness centrality, and many more.
+However, many such statistics are computationally expensive to calculate repeatedly, for each step of the MCMC, which would limit the scalability of a sampling algorithm.
+The degree assortativity admits a computationally efficient update equation such that it can be calculated quickly after every double-edge swap of the Markov chain, allowing an algorithm to sample longer chains and larger networks.

 Suppose that a double-edge swap $\{(x, y), (w, z)\}\rightarrow\{(x, w), (y, z)\}$ is performed (Fig.~\ref{DoubleEdgeSwaps}a).
 Using the definition of degree assortativity, its change from this swap can be written as